 First, the good news.
 ABRSM have succeeded in sensibly rationalising the scales syllabus from Grades 6-8, with less unnecessary repetition, and with a key scheme that cleverly ensures that relative major/minor keys and tonic major/minor keys all appear together at each level.

 • Beyond a single-octave in Grade 1, the scale of C major hands together in similar motion doesn’t appear until Grade 8.
-Teachers will need to compensate for this odd decision, and one way to do so would be to use the Dozen A Day exercise books, which include plenty of material to properly help players develop coordination hands together in this most common of keys.
+Teachers may need to compensate for this to help players develop coordination and fluency hands together in this most common of keys.

-• D major has been removed from Grade 1, although the key has often been used in past exam repertoire, and regularly appears in music published for this level.
+• The key of D major has been removed from Grade 1, even though it has often been used in past exam repertoire, and regularly appears in music published for this level.
 When introducing pieces in D major, it would help to teach the scale and arpeggio, even if no longer assessed by ABRSM.

-• Relative major and minor keys, though linked in higher grades, are rarely introduced within the same grade (notable exceptions being Ab major/F minor in Grade 4, and Db major/Bb minor in Grade 5).
+• Relative major and minor keys, though appearing together in higher grades, are not synchronised when first appearing in the formative stages of learning prior to Grade 4.
 Teachers can reinforce these relationships and key signatures by demonstrating and explaining them carefully, even though necessarily diverging from the syllabus to do so.

-• At no point in the syllabus are students asked to play scales using different dynamics (this is a standard requirement with other boards, and has been frequently requested by teachers).
-Suffice to say that whatever the level, it is useful to practise scales musically, using a range of dynamics and articulations, rather than as an abstract exercise.
+• At no point in the syllabus are students asked to play scales using different dynamics (a standard requirement with other boards, frequently recommended by teachers).
+Suffice to say that it is useful to practise scales musically, using a range of dynamics and articulations, rather than as an abstract exercise.

-• Arpeggios hands together in root position in the keys of C major, G major and A minor no longer feature in any grade, which seems very bizarre.
-I recommend that teachers add these into their programme with players at Elementary level.
+• Arpeggios hands together in root position in the keys of C major, G major and A minor no longer feature in any grade, which seems odd.
+I recommend that teachers add these into the teaching programme at Elementary level.

-• Broken Chords have been entirely dropped from the syllabus, even though they appear in real-world repertoire far more frequently than either arpeggios or scales.
-To help our students develop harmonic understanding it would be useful to introduce simple broken chord patterns each time an arpeggio is introduced.
+• Broken Chords have been entirely dropped from the syllabus, even though they so frequently appear in real-world repertoire.
+To help learners develop harmonic understanding it would be useful to introduce chord patterns each time an arpeggio is introduced.
 This will also pave the way for the otherwise random introduction of arpeggio inversions in the later grades.

 • The delayed introduction of keys in the early grades impacts the sight-reading syllabus.
 From Grade 2 to Grade 5 (inclusive), candidates are expected to sight-read hands together in keys where they have only just learnt the scale hands separately.
-To foster key awareness and coordination, encouraging students to try all scales hands together will give them an advantage when sight-reading and learning repertoire.
+To foster key awareness and coordination, encouraging students to try all scales hands together will give them a real advantage.

 • Those using ABRSM’s Practical Musicianship Grades are left adrift by the new scales syllabus.
-For example, in the Grade 1 Musicianship exam the candidate is expected to play by ear in the key of D major, even though they are no longer expected to know the scale!
-How do the syllabus writers at ABRSM suppose this is possible?
-Teachers will need to revert to introducing some scales and keys sooner if choosing this very worthwhile option.
+For example, in the Grade 1 Musicianship exam the candidate is expected to play by ear in the key of D major, even though they are no longer expected to know the scale.
+Teachers will certainly need to introduce scales and keys sooner if choosing this very worthwhile option.

-I could go on, as there are plenty of other illogical quirks in this syllabus that need creative strategies for circumventing.
+There are plenty of other illogical quirks in this syllabus that need creative strategies for circumventing…

-For example, why is E major not initially introduced hands separately as other keys are?
-It first appears in contrary motion in Grade 3, completely disappears in Grade 4 (although B major is here introduced), then returns in similar motion in Grade 5, where the arpeggio is also finally introduced (later than the harder ones that appear in Grades 3 and 4).
+• For example, why is E major not initially introduced hands separately as other keys are?
+It first appears in contrary motion in Grade 3, disappears in Grade 4 (although B major is introduced), only appearing in similar motion in Grade 5, where the arpeggio is also finally introduced (later than the more difficult ones that appear in Grades 3 and 4).

 With this growing chasm between the requirements for scales, repertoire, sight-reading, theory grades and practical musicianship, it is becoming ever more difficult to identify a holistic and coherent way of working through ABRSM’s disparate materials and suite of assessments.
 The syllabus as a whole is starting to feel broken as an educational tool.